Regulations for the University of Akureyri

 Article 35.
 Applications for positions and their processing

 Applications for positions should be received by the Rector’s Office.
 Optimally, obligations and application documentation should be in electronic form.
 Applicants shall include with their applications, certification for their studies and work, publications, report on scientific work and other work done and a statement on plans in the event of being appointed.
-There is further detail on applications for academic positions and their processing in regulations No. 258/2016 on the Work of the Evaluation Committee and hiring of faculty at the University of Akureyri.
+There is further detail on applications for academic positions and their processing in [regulations No. 724/2023 on the recruitment of academic staff at the University of Akureyri.]1

 Article 36.
 Promotion of teaching staff

 The Rector is authorised, without advertising, to promote an Assistant Professor to a position of an Associate Professor or an Associate Professor to a Professor, given that there is an opinion of the University Evaluation Committee to the effect that the party in question fulfils the minimum requirements to hold the position and that the University Evaluation Committee has made a proposal that promotion should be awarded.
-The provisions of regulations No. 1010/2016 on the promotion and permanent appointment of academic staff at the University of Akureyri, apply to promotions.
+The provisions of [regulations No. 725/2023 on the academic advancement of academic staff at the University of Akureyri.]1

 Article 37.
 Composition of the Evaluation Committee